- Do you spend hours glued to a screen, or on a desk?

 - Don’t hold onto anger and resentment, as those memories will only keep you stuck where you are.
 Release all negative feelings about the past, and you’ll experience mental, emotional and spiritual freedom.

 - Accept change and take a break from trying to resist things you can’t control.
 Begin to see change as a positive thing — an opportunity to grow and evolve the body, mind and spirit.

 - Practice smudging or energetic spiritual cleansing to dispel negativity and attract positive vibes into your life.
-Saying a smudging prayer as you burn white sage or Palo Santo is a powerful way to tell the universe what you want to attract into your life.
+Saying a smudging prayer as you burn natural Palo Santo Incense Sticks is a powerful way to tell the universe what you want to attract into your life.

 - Live in the moment, rather than in the past or in the future.
 The suffering most of us experience as a direct result of our thoughts is unnecessary and intensely draining.
 By focusing on the here and now, we free our mind and soul from painful thoughts and worries.